 The Northern Light mission will deploy a complete entry, descent and landing system equipped with sophisticated scientific instruments and experiments on the surface of Mars.
-This Canadian Mars lander and rover system will provide extensive new scientific information on the Martian surface, subsurface and atmosphere.
+This compact Mars lander and micro-rover system will provide extensive new scientific information on the Martian surface, subsurface and atmosphere.

 Lander instrumentation includes a wide angle, stereo-camera system for rover navigation and landing-site imaging, a telephoto camera system for high-resolution colour imaging of the Martian horizon, and a sky camera to investigate atmosphere and to detect air glow.
 An Argus atmospheric spectrometer will measure solar absorption and derive atmospheric composition and a radiation budget.
 An active vibrator and receiver will conduct an acoustic study of the Martian subsurface, using short, sub-millisecond pulses.

-The Argus 4000 has many innovative design features.
-The instrument structure is assembled from pinned and glued sheet metal, making it extremely small, light, and robust.
-The instrument has no moving parts, making it ideal for operation in the harsh Martian environment.
+Argus has many innovative design features.
+The instrument structure is assembled from sheet metal, making it extremely small, light, and robust.
+The instrument has integrated optics and no moving parts, making it ideal for operation in the harsh Martian environment.
 The linear diode detector is randomly addressable; consequently, integration times can be varied across the array on a pixel-by-pixel basis, giving excellent noise performance.

 The Camera Systems

 The Northern Light lander will be equipped with a camera system capable of narrow and wide field surveys.
 The narrow field survey will provide a very high resolution, panoramic view of the landing site.
 Colour filters will perform spectral mapping and mineral identification; the camera will also perform limited atmospheric and astronomical observations.
 The Earth as seen from Mars will be between 7 and 50 arc-seconds in size; it will therefore be possible to capture an ‘Earth rise.’